Space Jam: A New Legacy (soundtrack): Reception

-The soundtrack received mostly negative response from critics.
+Like the movie itself, the soundtrack also received a negative response from critics.
 Pitchfork's Alphonse Pierre called the soundtrack as "soulless and gratuitous" as the film and gave 2.3/10 to the album.
 Rolling Stone-based Jayson Buford gave one-and-a-half out of five, wrote "Nobody who writes about this soundtrack wants it to be bad, but something for kids shouldn’t be this manufactured.
 The messages in pop culture for kids can inform a new generation and create memories that are passed down to the next generations.
 Or, it can just be plain old fun.
 Instead, this movie is stale and the soundtrack is worse."
 The Ringer's Justin Charity stated "The sequel was always going to be craven and stupid.
 But the musicians might have once again seized the opportunity to help make this children’s movie feel bigger than it ought to be.
 Yet the movie and the soundtrack both feel small, and the latter almost sounds determined to be forgotten by all but the algorithm as soon as it’s possible."
 Soul In Stereo, in a positive note, wrote "Like the film its promotes, his soundtrack too often feels like a nostalgic cash in, and most of the artists here don’t seem all that interested themselves. but a soundtrack promoting a kids movie – us old heads may be bored to tears, but younger fans will have a ball, fueling nostalgic memories for years to come."